 001 → Milk Chair

-By embedding biological intelligence into fabrication methods, Milk Chair resists the false binary of permanence vs. decay—proving that sustainability is not about preserving materials indefinitely, but about designing for renewal, adaptation, and long-term ecological viability.
+Milk Chair resists the false binary of permanence vs. decay, proving that sustainability isn’t about preserving materials indefinitely, but about designing for renewal, adaptation, and long-term ecological viability.

 Milk, Pumice, Marble Dust, Charcoal, Hessian, Hemp, Steel, Clay, Wood